Driver Education Endorsement

 Other Costs & Thoughts:

 - Most of your materials (including the text which is on CD) are provided free of charge by the Virginia Department of Education.
 You will need to purchase a workbook from our bookstore -- last fall it was less than $5.
-I will see if the State has any changes and then have the workbooks in the bookstore in early June.

 - In addition to the tuition costs, there is a $100 course fee for HLTH 302.
-That covers the use of university cars and expenses for field trips, etc.
+That covers the use of university cars and expenses for field trips, etc. There "may" be a $35 fee for the on-line course, but I will know more about that later.

 - Are you currently teaching in the schools?
 If not, we require a criminal background check (which costs $40 and I can provide information to you).
 Basically the VDOE requires that everyone "ride-along" with a certified teacher when s/he is teaching the in-car phase for 14 class periods.
 Our program requires a criminal background check of anyone working with children, BUT if you are currently teaching in the schools, that is waived.